 STEVEN JOHN HOCKING - DIRECTOR AND CHIEF EXECUTIVE OFFICER Tenure Geelong Football Club Limited Chief Executive Officer (CEO) - appointed October 2021 Experience Steve's association with the Geelong Football Club dates back to the early 1980's when he joined the club as a player.
-He has gone on to be one of the most influential people in the club's long history, and was appointed as CEO in 2021.
+He went on to hold several roles within the Club and was appointed as CEO in 2021.
 Steve rejoined the Cats after a four-year stint as the General Manager of Football for the AFL, a role that encompassed the AFL and AFLW competitions, the laws of the game, mental health, umpiring, talent pathways and the match review panel.
 A veteran of 199 games for Geelong, he played in two AFL Grand Finals, and was awarded the club's most determined player four times.
 After a period working in private business, Steve returned to the club at the end of 2003 as match committee chairman.
 He went on to fill multiple critical roles during the most successful period in the club's history, including Football Operations Manager, General Manager Team Performance, General Manager Commercial Operations and General Manager Football.
-Other Responsibilities Member of Geelong Football Club Limited Corporate Governance Committee, Finance & Audit Committee, Remuneration Committee and Director of Geelong Football Club Foundation Pty Limited
+Other Responsibilities Member of Geelong Football Club Limited Corporate Governance Committee, Finance & Audit Committee and Remuneration Committee and Director of Geelong Football Club Foundation Pty Limited